In 2025, ChatGPT seems to be everywhere. You find it in the news, on your Twitter, in Quora groups, and in popular Reddit topics.

 Textual Data

-• Plain Text: ChatGPT can read and understand plain text from various sources, including user inputs, documents, and web pages.
+- Plain Text File: ChatGPT can read and understand plain text from various sources, including user inputs, documents, and web pages.

-• Formatted Text: It can interpret basic formatting in text, such as bullet points, but complex formatting might not be fully preserved.
+- Formatted Text File: It can interpret basic formatting in text, such as bullet points, but complex formatting might not be fully preserved.

-• Structured Text: This includes data in formats like CSV, JSON, and XML.
-ChatGPT can parse these formats to extract and analyze the information they contain.
+- Structured Text File: This includes data in file formats like CSV, JSON, and XML.
+ChatGPT can parse these file formats to extract and analyze the information they contain.

 Tabular Data

-• Spreadsheets: Excel files (.xlsx) and CSV files can be read, though issues may arise with non-standard encodings or complex formats.
+- Spreadsheets: Excel file formats (.xlsx) and CSV format files can be read, though issues may arise with non-standard encodings or complex formats.

 Numerical Data